 Today there is a broad understanding that better planning for our neighborhoods and communities can positively influence many factors that affect people's health: land use patterns; air and water quality; urban design; transportation; and parks and recreational facilities to name a few.
-Given that comprehensive plans touch on so many aspects of a community, they offer a unique opportunity to holistically promote community health by proposing modifications to built and social environments.
-Specifically, comprehensive plans can be used to promote healthy eating and physical activity by encouraging development that provides residents opportunities to be physically active and have access to high quality, healthy foods in their neighborhoods.
+Given that comprehensive plans touch on so many aspects of a community, they offer a unique opportunity to holistically promote healthy eating and physical activity - and prevent overweight/obesity and chronic health conditions - by proposing modifications to built and social environments.
+Specifically, the comprehensive plan can, and should, address public health by encouraging the city to grow and develop in a way that provides residents opportunities to be physically active and have access to high quality, healthy foods in their neighborhoods.

-Health Challenges
+Health Challenges1

-Like so many other communities, obesity is a major challenge in Kent County.
-Kent County is the most obese county in Delaware, with one third of all adults in the county having obesity1.
+Like so many other communities, obesity is a major challenge in Dover and Kent County.
+Kent County is the most obese county in Delaware, with one third of all adults in the county having obesity2.
 Being overweight or obese can lead to chronic diseases, including heart disease, diabetes, stroke, hypertension and some cancers.
 Kent County ranks last in terms of length of life, quality of life, health behaviors, and clinical care.
-Cancer and heart disease are the leading causes of death in those under 75 years of age2.
+Cancer and heart disease are the leading causes of death in those under 75 years of age3.

 Physical inactivity and poor nutrition are risk factors for overweight/obesity, and chronic diseases.
-Physical inactivity is high (28%) and access to exercise opportunities is relatively low (69%) in Kent County1.
-And while food security and access to healthy food levels were on par with the state average1, our mapping indicates there are geographic disparities in terms of healthy food retail.
-Over half of all Census Tracts (13 of 20) in Kent County are considered food deserts by the U.S. Department of Agriculture3.
+Physical inactivity is high (28%) and access to exercise opportunities is relatively low (69%) in Kent County2.
+And while food security and access to healthy food levels were on par with the state average2, our mapping indicates there are geographic disparities in terms of healthy food retail.
+Half of all Census Tracts (8 of 16) in Dover are considered food deserts by the U.S. Department of Agriculture4.

-In terms of equity, Kent County ranks last in social and economic factors1.
-Median household income (\$56,000) is lower than the state average (\$61,000), and a relatively high proportion of children live in poverty (21%)1.
-Kent County is somewhat more diverse than Delaware overall, with over 24% of the population identifying as black3.
+In terms of equity, Kent County ranks last in social and economic factors2.
+Median household income (\$56,000) is lower than the state average (\$61,000), and a relatively high proportion of children live in poverty (21%)2.
+Dover is more diverse than Kent County and Delware as a whole, with over half of residents identifying as non-white, and 42% of residents identifying as black4.
 Communities that are low income and communities of color may be at elevated risk for overweight/obesity and certain chronic diseases.